Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

-Our method of proof can be simplified to yield analogous results for the 2D version of the stochastically forced Boussinesq equation \eqref{eq:B:eqn:vel}--\eqref{eq:bc}.
-Theorem~\ref{thm:main:result:intro} may also be seen as a complement to a series of recent works \cite{Wang2004a,Wang2004b,Wang2005,Wang2007,Wang2008a,Wang2008b} which addresses large parameter limits for flows driven only through the boundary and in a deterministic framework.
-Here we show that the addition of stochastic terms to the Boussinesq system allows for stronger convergence results, but the proofs require a different framework.
+Theorem~\ref{thm:main:result:intro} and Corollary \ref{cor:main} may be seen as complementary to a series of recent works \cite{Wang2004a,Wang2004b,Wang2005,Wang2007,Wang2008a,Wang2008b} which address large Prandtl number asymptotics for the Boussinesq system in a deterministic framework.
+Here we show that the addition of stochastic terms allows for stronger convergence results, but the proofs require a different framework.
+In particular, Corollary \ref{cor:main} resolves a conjecture of Wang \cite{Wang2008b} by confirming that stochastic forcing stabilizes the Nusselt number in the infinite Prandtl number limit.